StarTrek17/Rep01LatinAmerica/README.md

 *
 ![PNGgraphicalAbstract](https://github.com/user-attachments/assets/4c56dcab-c2b6-4b98-9df1-238a5bfd49ab)

-Resources and extra documentation for the manuscript "Needle Placement for Robot-assisted 3D Ultrasound-guided Breast Biopsy: A Preliminary Study" published in IEEE Latin America Transactions.
-The code is organized by the type of programming language used in the project in the following order Python -> Matlab -> R. The project hierarchy and folders description is as follows
+Resources and extra documentation for the manuscript "Replacing Missing Data in a Set of Historical Projects to Improve the Prediction of Software Effort" published in IEEE Latin America Transactions.
+The code is organized by the type of programming language used in the project in the following order MySQL -> R -> Excell.
+The project hierarchy and folders description is as follows:

-PYTHON\BreastDimension: For a geometrical model of woman breast and basic dimensions for a breast holder device MATLAB\Models: getRootDirectory.m.
+MySQL\Using a  SQL-model to replace data in every atribute with missing data of a ISBSG set MySQL/Models: getRootDirectory.m.
 Script for loading current working directory. startup.m.
-Script for adding all folder paths to Matlab.
+Script for adding all folder paths to MySQL.
-CAD_models:
+SQL_models:
 Breast.
 Breast models for A, B, and C-cup sizes.
 Devices.
 Needle devices for core and fine needle biopsies.
 Matlab_models.
 Scripts for robot modeling (forward and inverse kinematics), breast modeling, trajectory generation, a collision-free path algorithm and multiple simulation.